 It involves a series of steps, including:

-At the start of any case, you will have an initial consultation with your attorney.
-During this meeting, you will discuss the details of your case and determine whether there is a valid personal injury claim.
+At the start of any case, you will have an initial consultation with your auto accident attorney.
+During this meeting, you will discuss the details of your case and determine whether you have a valid personal injury claim.

 Documentation and Calculation of Damages

-One of the first things your attorney will do is access your medical records and history so that they can understand the extent of the physical, emotional, and psychological injuries you suffered from the crash.
-Your lawyer may also ask you for copies of your bills associated with the crash.
+One of the first things your attorney will do is ask for your medical records and history so that they can understand the extent of the physical, emotional, and psychological injuries you suffered from the crash.
+Your lawyer may also ask you for copies of your medical bills associated with the crash.

-Once your attorney has documented the extent of the crash’s physical, psychological, and financial impact, they will have an estimate of your total damages.
+Once your attorney has documented the extent of the crash’s physical, psychological, and financial impact, they will have an estimate of your total damages and amount of compensation you could be entitled to.

 Crash and Negligence Investigation

-In addition to collecting medical records, your attorney may also investigate the crash scene, obtain copies of police reports, and interview witnesses.
+In addition to collecting medical treatment records, your attorney may also investigate the accident scene, obtain copies of police reports, and interview witnesses.
 They may also evaluate the condition of the other vehicle and pull the negligent party’s driving or mobile phone records.
-All of this data will help prove that the other party was negligent and caused your wreck and injuries.
+All this data will help prove that the at-fault driver was negligent and caused your wreck and injuries.

 RELATED ARTICLE: Understanding Negligence in Your Personal Injury Claim